Muhammad Birgivi: Life

-Imam Birgivi was born in 1523 at Balıkesir, but learned and studied his religion in Istanbul.
+Imam Birgivi was born in 1523 at Balıkesir, but learned and studied his religion in Constantinople.
 He also became a member of the Bayrami order of Sufism.

 Imam Birgivi and his disciples were vocal critics of degeneracy within the Ottoman Empire, particularly decrying the twisting of Islamic teachings for the benefit of the rich.
 At one point Birgivi traveled to the capital of the Empire and personally took the prime minister to task.
 This reprimand was taken well by the minister, who consulted him on how to cure the degeneracy affecting the Islamic values.
 One of his biggest supporters in the Ottoman court was Sokollu Mehmed Pasha.

 He stayed in İzmir, working there as a religious teacher, until his death in 1573.
 He was buried in the private cemetery named after him, the İmam-î Birgivi Hazretleri Kabri, which is adjacent to a religious school complex named after him.